San Giovanni a Carbonara: History

 The monastery/church complex of San Giovanni was founded by the Augustinians in 1343.
 The church was begun in Gotico Angioiano style, but completed in the early 15th century under King Ladislaus of Durazzo, who turned the church into a Pantheon-like tribute to the last of the Angevin rulers of Naples.

 To the left of the entrance, almost at Via Carbonara is the church of the Pietatella.

 Architecture and decoration

 The current façade, with its scenographic stairwell entrance was constructed in 1707 or 1708 by Ferdinando Sanfelice.
 It maintains the Gothic portal with a lunette frescoed by the Lombard Leonardo da Besozzo.

 The interior is on the Latin Cross plan, with a rectangular nave.
 The main altar decorated with polychrome marble dates from 1746.
-The apse contains Ladislaus' tomb, commissioned by his sister Queen Joan II from the sculptor Andrea Ciccione.
+The apse contains Ladislaus' tomb, commissioned by his sister Queen Joanna II from the sculptor Andrea Ciccione.
 The sepulchre of Sergianni Caracciolo was also completed by Ciccione.

 Among the main chapels are the following: